rbreu/krita-plugin-python-reference/README.md

 3. Copy the directory _plugin/python_reference_ and the file _plugin/python_reference.desktop_ into the _pykrita_ folder.
 4. Copy the file _plugin/python_reference.action_ into the _actions_ folder.
 5. Restart Krita.
-6. Go to _Settings -> Configure Krita -> Python Plugin Manager_ and enable the Python Reference Plugin.
+6. Go to _Settings -> Configure Krita -> Python Plugin Manager_ and enable the Python API Reference Plugin.

-You should then be able to access the plugin via _Tools -> Scripts -> Python Reference_.
+You should then be able to access the plugin via _Tools -> Scripts -> Python API Reference_.